Retinal vein occlusion (RVO)

 Injection treatment aims to stabilise or improve vision.
-About 45-55% of patients treated with anti-VEGF injections experience a significant gain in vision.
-Steroid implants achieve a significant gain in vision in up to 30% of patients.
-20-30% of patients experience no improvement in vision treatment.
+About 45-55% of patients treated with anti-VEGF injections experience a significant improvement in vision.
+Steroid implants achieve a significant improvement in vision in up to 30% of patients.
+20-30% of patients experience no improvement in vision following treatment.

 Laser treatment may be used to treat branch retinal vein occlusions.

 Observation or monitoring is an option for people who prefer not to have treatment for macular oedema.
 Branch retinal vein occlusions have a better chance of natural resolution than central retinal vein occlusions.
 However treatment has been shown to achieve the best results.

 About 20% of patients with RVO develop abnormal blood vessels that can bleed or increase pressure in the eye, leading to further loss of vision.

 This can normally be prevented by laser treatment to stabilise and preserve the condition of the eye, but not improve vision.